poojabhat1690/3-GAmES/README.md

  1. all dependencies
  2. R and R packages required
  3. slamdunk
+Please make sure the singularity version you have is > 3.0.

 ## Quickstart

+To start, 3' GAmES requrires the dependecies as singularity images and an annotation set from refSeq and ENSEMBL.

+the annotations can be prepared as described below.

 Please make sure to download annotations and format them before running this script (examples for annotations for mouse version mm10 and zebrafish version dr11 are here : ).
 Steps to obtaining an formatting the annotation for your favourite organism can be found below.